cesaro/steroids/doc/design.rst

   segments, such as .data and .rodata, not .bss !!
 - for those pthread functions that we do not handle, issue a warning in the stream
-- repeat execution & diff
-- memory clearing strategy
-- replay
-- printf the list of external references to variables, and check on 2/3 debian packages

 Notes